-Punctuation) is as follows: Reading: Improvement in moving students from Low to Medium and Medium to High, Writing: The school is focused on Writing to ensure improvement in moving students from Low to Medium and Medium to High, Spelling: Improvement in moving students from Low to Medium, and Grammar & Punctuation: Some improvement is needed from Low to Medium.
+The NAPLAN learning gain of students from Years 7 to 9 in Literacy (Reading, Writing, Spelling, Grammar & Punctuation) is as follows: Reading: Improvement in moving students from Low to Medium and Medium to High, Writing: The school is focused on Writing to ensure improvement in moving students from Low to Medium and Medium and Medium to High, Spelling: Improvement in moving students from Low to Medium and Medium to High, and Grammar & Punctuation: Improvement in moving students from Low to Medium and Medium to High, Some improvement is needed from Low to Medium.

-The NAPLAN Learning gain of students from Years 7 to 9 in Numeracy: Some improvement in moving students from Low to Medium and Medium to High.
+The NAPLAN Learning gain of students from Years 7 to 9 in Numeracy: improvement in moving students from Medium to High.
 More work needs to be done with the high performing Mathematics students in differentiating and extending them ensuring they are reaching their full potential.

-The school's VCE Allstudy mean score is just below the state mean.
+The school's VCE Allstudy mean score is at state mean and it has improved by two clear points.
 The VCE mean study score is similar to like schools.

-96% of our students satisfactorily completed their VCE.
-The Victorian Certificate of Applied Learning (VCAL) credits satisfactorily completed improved from 83% in 2016 to 89% in 2017.
+97% of our students satisfactorily completed their VCE (an improvement from the year before).
+The Victorian Certificate of Applied Learning (VCAL) credits satisfactorily completed is 73%.